welovemedia/ffmate-docs/docs/webhooks.md

      }'
 ```

+After you create a webhook, FFmate responds with a JSON object containing the `id` of the newly created webhook.

 ### Webhook Payload:

-When the specified event occurs, FFmate will send an HTTP `POST` request to the provided URL with relevant event data.
+When the event is triggered, FFmate sends a `POST` request to your specified URL, containing all relevant data about the event in the request body.

 ```json
 {